-In addition as part of the 'offer' of Debenham to both residents and visitors alike, it is important that the village continues to thrive and enhance.
+In addition, as part of the 'offer' of Debenham to both residents and visitors alike, it is important that the village continues to thrive and enhance.
 Each place is special and has its own distinctive sense of place.
 This is made up of local buildings, streets, trees, and open spaces as well as shop fronts, street furniture such as seating, lamp posts and litter bins, advertisements and signs, surface treatments on pavements and boundary enclosures.
 To this end a policy about public realm to enhance the quality of life and to create a strong sense of place and make the village even more attractive as a destination is included.

-DEB 17 (Policy 17 - Landscaping)
+DEB 14 (Policy 14 - Landscaping)

-- a) The design and layout of new development on or close to the edge of the village should take account of, respect, and seek to preserve the character of adjacent countryside, green spaces, and landscape setting by providing appropriate landscaping, open areas and tree planting to act to help, to assimilate the proposal into its context; and - b) developers should provide landscaping between the boundaries of new and existing developments, together with buffer planting; and - in order to maintain the historic landscape character of the village, new developments should avoid upper valley sides and ridgelines.
+- a) The design and layout of new development on or close to the edge of the village should take account of, respect, and seek to preserve the character of adjacent countryside, green spaces, and landscape setting by providing appropriate landscaping, open areas and tree planting to act to help, to assimilate the proposal into its context; and - b) in order to maintain the historic landscape character of the village, new developments should avoid upper valley sides and ridgelines.
 In order to mitigate the impact of development on lower slopes, substantial landscape belts should be provided on upper valley sides and ridgelines

-DEB 18 (Policy 18 - Green Spaces)
+DEB 15 (Policy 15 - Green Spaces)

-- a) The Neighbourhood Plan designates the following locations as' Local Green Spaces', as shown in the Local Green Spaces section:
+- a) The Neighbourhood Plan designates the following locations as' Local Green Spaces', as shown on the Proposals Map:

-- The Recreation Ground;
+- 1. The Recreation Ground;

-- · Churchyard of St Mary's Church
+- 2. Churchyard of St Mary's Church

-- The Cemetery;
+- 3. The Cemetery;

-- Market Green;
+- 4. Market Green;

-- Cross Green;
+- 5. Cross Green;

-- Debenham Allotments;
+- 6. Debenham Allotments;

-- Hoggs Kiss;
+- 7. Hoggs Kiss Millennium Woodland;

-- Hoppit Wood and Lake;
+- 8. Hoppit Wood and Lake;

-- Millennium Woodland;

-- Wells Way Play Area;
+- 9. Wells Way Play Area;

-- Raedwald Play Area;
+- 10. Raedwald Play Area;

-- Lower Gardeners Road Play Area;
+- 11. Lower Gardeners Road Play Area;

-- Upper Gardeners Road Play Area;
+- 12. Upper Gardeners Road Play Area;

-- · Lock Close Green; and
+- 13. Lock Close Green; and

-- Andrews Close Green;
+- 14. Andrews Close Green;

-- b) Proposals for any development on the Local Green Spaces will be resisted other than in very special circumstances, for example, where it is essential to meet specific and necessary utility infrastructure needs and no alternative feasible site is available.
+- b) Proposals for any development on the Local Green Spaces will be resisted other than in very special circumstances.

-DEB 19 (Policy 19 - Gardens)
+DEB 16 (Policy 16 - Gardens)